Bosnia and HerzegovinaOfficial Name: Bosnia and Herzegovina

 Visit the Embassy of Bosnia and Herzegovina website for the most current visa information.

-- The Government of Bosnia and Herzegovina does not issue visas to U.S. travelers prior to travel for any length of stay and purpose of travel, including diplomatic assignments.
+- The Government of Bosnia and Herzegovina does not issue visas to U.S. travelers prior to travel for any length of stay or purpose of travel, including diplomatic assignments.

-- If you are staying in a private residence, you or your host must register your stay with the local police or field office of the Department for Foreigners within 24 hours of arrival if you are planning to stay in BiH for more than three days.
+- If staying in a private residence for three or more days, you or your host must register your stay with the local police or field office of the Department for Foreigners within 24 hours of arrival.

 Temporary Residence Permits:

-- After the application is made and all requirements are met, there are often months of delays before a residence permit is finally issued, but U.S. citizens who submitted complete applications may remain in Bosnia and Herzegovina while awaiting decisions.
+- After all application requirements are met, a months-long delay can occur before a residence permit is issued.
+U.S. citizens who submit complete applications may remain in Bosnia and Herzegovina while awaiting decisions.

-- The maximum duration of a temporary residence permit is 12 months, with the possibility of renewal.
+- The maximum duration of a temporary residence permit is 12 months (renewals possible).

-- Your U.S. passport must be valid for at least three more months after the end of the period for which a temporary residence permit is requested.
+- Your U.S. passport must be valid for at least three months after the end of the requested temporary residence permit period.

 Requirements for minors traveling to Bosnia and Herzegovina:

-- Notarized permission from the parents or guardians is required if a minor under 18 is traveling alone.
+- Notarized permission from the parents or guardians is required for minors under 18 traveling alone.